Dassault Mirage 2000: Production

-The second prototype, No. 02, made its 50-minute first flight in September 1978 at the controls of Maurourd.
-The aircraft was to test some of the avionics systems and the carriage of weapons.
-Due to a flameout while on a landing approach, the aircraft was lost in May 1984.
+In September 1978, the second prototype, No. 02, made its 50-minute first flight with Maurourd again at the controls.
+This aircraft was to test some of the avionics systems and the carriage of weapons.
+Due to a flameout while on approach, the aircraft was lost in May 1984.
 No. 03 made its first flight in April 1979; equipped with a complete weapons system, it was used for radar and weapons trials.
-After 400 hours of flight, they were sent to Centre d'Essais en Vol, flight tests centre.
+After 400 hours of flight, the prototypes were sent to Centre d'Essais en Vol, flight tests centre.
 Although three prototypes were ordered in December 1975, Dassault constructed an additional fourth single-seat demonstrator for its own purposes, which embodied lessons on the earlier aircraft, namely the reduction in fin height and an increased fin sweep, redesigned air inlets, and an FBW system.
 The only dual-seat Mirage 2000B of the test programme first flew on 11 October 1980.

-The first production Mirage 2000C (C for chasseur, "fighter") flew on 20 November 1982.
+On 20 November 1982, the first production Mirage 2000C (C for chasseur, "fighter") made its first flight.
 Deliveries to the AdA began in 1983.
 The first 37 Mirage 2000Cs delivered were fitted with the Thomson-CSF Radar Doppler Multifunction (RDM), and were powered by the SNECMA M53-5 turbofan engine.
 The 38th Mirage 2000C had an upgraded SNECMA M53-P2 turbofan engine.
-The Radar Doppler à Impulsion (RDI) built by Thales for the Mirage 2000C entered service in 1987.
-It has a much improved range of about 150 km, and is linked to Matra Super 530D missiles, which are much improved compared to the older Super 530F.
-Look-down/shoot-down capabilities are much improved, as well, but this radar is not usually used for air-to-surface roles.
+The Radar Doppler à Impulsion (RDI) built for the Mirage 2000C entered service in 1987, which has a much improved range of about 150 km, and is linked to Matra Super 530D missiles, which are measurably improved compared to the older Super 530F.
+The aircraft's Look-down/shoot-down capabilities are much improved, as well, although this radar is not usually used for air-to-surface roles.